hemantmehra/Bolt/README.md

 # Bolt

-A new programming language implemented in C++
+An experimental programming language which compiles to x86_64 assembly code.
+The syntax is inspired from LISP S-Expression.

 ## Build and Run